- Things You Should Know

 - Print Specs

-Large and oversized cards printed on 14 point uncoated stock have subdued colors as the inks absorb into the matte, uncoated surface of the stock.
-This is great for client-seeking non-glossy cards.
-A great advantage of this uncoated card stock is that you can write on them with a pen, pencil, or even use ink stamps without smudging.
+When you print your large and oversized card designs on this 14 point uncoated stock, the colors have a subdued, organic and natural look.
+The advantage of these offset printed cards is that you can write on them with a pen, pencil, or even use ink stamps without smudging.

-Your large cards will ship over to you on our standard 4-6 business day production time, so be sure to select the shipping speed that gets your cards in your hands on time!
+These large cards ship over to you on our standard 8 business day production time, so be sure to select the shipping speed that gets your cards in your hands on time!

 Can Uncoated Cards Have Frayed Edges?